team-eternity/eternity/docs/readme.txt

     activator doesn't have a linedef.
   * If the SetActorPosition ACS function uses fog, make sure to spawn the fog in front of the destination area, not on top of it.
+  * Added texture skewing sidedef properties for the Eternity UDMF namespace.
+It allows textures to match the sloping of slope on the front or back of the current line texture.
+    - skew_bottom_type, skew_middle_type, skew_top_type: can be any of:
+      "none", "front_floor", "front_ceiling", "back_floor", "back_ceiling".
+  * Added per-texture offset sidedef properties for the Eternity UDMF namespace.
+    These have the same names as the ones that ZDoom's UDMF namespace uses.
+    All properties are read as decimal numbers:
+    - offsetx_bottom, offsety_bottom, offsetx_mid,
+      offsety_mid, offsetx_top, offsety_top.
+  * Added sidedef lighting properties for the Eternity UDMF namespace.
+    This allows for separate lighting on top/middle/bottom textures, as well as overall sidedef lighting.
+These have the same names as the ones that ZDoom's UDMF namespace uses.
+The light_* properties are integers and the lightabsolute_* properties are booleans.
+    - light_base, light_top, light_mid, light_bottom
+    - lightabsolute, lightabsolute_top, lightabsolute_mid, lightabsolute_bottom

 ** Modding features **
   * (THANKS TO Afterglow FOR THIS FEATURE)